 Adam, our Creative Director, is globally renowned for the innovative interactive visualisation techniques he has developed in his capacity as a graphic artist who specialises in scientific visualisation.

 He has a degree in physics and his PhD was in the visual culture of science.
 Until 2003 he was an academic who lectured in cultural theory and science studies.
 He still contributes to debates on science in public though blogging and occasional conference papers.

-Antony is Managing Director and leads on strategic development for the company.
+Antony is CEO and leads on strategic development for the company.
 In 2003, after a successful career of launching innovative and disruptive technologies worldwide, he switched to helping people understand and make sense of climate change.

 He has lectured and presented around the world including atTEDx and his visual story-based approach has inspired from boardrooms to community events.
 Antony is also founder of The CarbonSense Foundation.